mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 {{% tutorial-image "images/projects/cme-and-layout/profile-selection-with-profiling-shared-end.png" %}}

 #### Groups
-Group is entity in visual model, which contains nodes or other groups.
+Group is entity in visual model, which contains nodes and/or other groups.

 ##### Creating Group

 {{% tutorial-image "images/projects/cme-and-layout/group-button.png" %}}

 User can create group from selection clicking the ⛓️ button.
 Group from user perspective means that when user moves node, he also moves all nodes in the group.
+It also behaves as one node in context of layouting.
+In other words the relative positions between nodes in group are always kept

-Note that when user performs action on selection all the nodes in group behave as selected.
+Note that when user performs action on selection, all the nodes in group behave as selected.

-Advanced explanation: Just to fully understand what is happening, there are two types of selection.
-In one selection are the elements specifically selected by user, in the second are those selected by user + those not selected by user but are part of groups.
-And actions on selection affect all of them.

 ##### Dissolving Group
 Click on any node in the group, which you want to dissolve and click on the ⛓️‍💥 button.
-The group will no longer exist and the nodes will be kept on place.
+The group will no longer exist.
+The positions of nodes inside group won't be affected.

 #### Visual nodes representing visual models
 We can create special type of visual node which represents visual model from the list of available visual models in the current package using the 📦 button.